-Civil forfeiture laws represent one of the most serious assaults on cars, cash and other private property by government today.
-In most states, prosecutors do not have to charge you, let alone convict you, for you to lose your property.
-And if you don’t engage in civil litigation against your own property, you may lose it in as few as 20 days.
-Worse of all, most states allow police and prosecutors to keep most of the forfeited property to supplement their own budgets.
+To lose your property in most states, prosecutors do not have to charge you, let alone convict you of a crime.
+And if you don’t engage in civil litigation, you may lose it in as few as 20 days.
+Worse, most states allow police and prosecutors to keep most of the forfeited property to supplement their budgets.

-These laws treat property as guilty until the owners hire lawyers, go to court, and try to obtain court orders forcing the police to return their property to them.
-This bizarre and costly process causes many property owners to give up and not even attempt to get back their property.
+These civil laws treat property as guilty until a property owner hires a lawyer, goes to civil court, and obtains an order forcing the government to return his property.
+This bizarre and expensive civil process causes more than 80% of owners in some states to not even try to get back their property.

-The Institute for Justice released a report called Policing for Profit: the Abuse of Civil Asset Forfeiture, which identified only seven states with asset forfeiture laws and practices rated as “B” or higher.
+The Institute for Justice’s report Policing for Profit: the Abuse of Civil Asset Forfeiture identified only seven states with forfeiture laws and practices rated as “B” or higher.

-Building on the laws in those seven states, the comprehensive document is premised on two simple but important ideas: (1) law enforcement agencies and prosecutors should not profit from forfeiture and (2) a property owner should be found guilty of a crime before the state takes final title to his property.
+The model is premised on: (1) police and prosecutors should not profit from forfeiture; and (2) an owner should be found guilty of a crime before the state takes final title to his property in criminal court.

-As part of its commitment to protecting property rights, IJ has launched a campaign to end civil forfeiture laws and replace them with criminal forfeiture laws through litigation, legislation, and in the court of public opinion.
+As part of its commitment to protecting property rights, IJ has launched a campaign to end civil forfeiture and replace it with criminal forfeiture through litigation, legislation and in the court of public opinion.

-This model law is an important component of IJ’s strategy to ensure that every American’s property is safe from the abuse of self-enriching enforcement of asset forfeiture laws.
+This model is an important component of IJ’s efforts to ensure that every American and his property are safe from government abuse.